 There are many reasons to use the new beta.
 Some of those include enhanced labeling, new and organized color ramps, dot density, scale-driven styling, and instant map feedback.

-Map Viewer Beta includes numerous enhancements that will make your labels nicer than ever.
+Map Viewer includes numerous enhancements that will make your labels nicer than ever.
 Choose from over thirty new, decorative fonts and visualize your labels on multiple lines.
 You can even specify when each label class appears and disappears depending on your current zoom level.
 Rotate the map and your labels will nicely rotate with it.
 To get the label placement just right, use the horizontal and vertical offsets to nudge the labels in any direction you want.

 New and organized color ramps

 Easily explore the hundreds of new color ramps with categories such as colorblind-friendly, bright, blues, greens, purples, and best for dark backgrounds.
-Map Viewer Beta detects what color basemap you are using and suggests an optimal default ramp that goes well with whatever basemap you select.
+Map Viewer detects what color basemap you are using and suggests an optimal default ramp that goes well with whatever basemap you select.
 Tip: Check out the Above and Below theme for additional ramp options…and a more meaningful map!

-The dot density style is only available in Map Viewer Beta.
+The dot density style is only available in Map Viewer.
 This mapping style makes your data and story more personal by representing a count of something or someone with an individual dot.
 Common topics that work well with dot density include Census data, vital statistics, incidents and accidents, crime, and product sales.
 Edit the dot value, legend, and colors.
 The new blend overlapping colors option reveals where more than one category is present in an area.

 Instant map feedback